Close

 Stage One: Online Portal Navigation

 The form requires 15-20 minutes of focused attention.
-Fill accurately:
+You'll provide:

-- Personal Information: Match exactly with passport details (middle name spellings matter!)
+• Personal Information: Match exactly with passport details—middle name spellings and birthdate format matter

-- UAE Address: Provide your current residence with Emirates specification
+• UAE Address: Current residence with Emirates ID details

-- Business Details: Your UAE employer information and Kenyan host organization
+• Business Details: Your UAE employer information and Kenyan host organization contact

-- Travel Information: Intended arrival date, duration, accommodation details
+• Travel Information: Intended arrival date, departure date, accommodation booking confirmation

-- Purpose Statement: Be specific—"Attending East African Agriculture Expo and meeting with potential distributors" beats vague "business purposes"
+• Purpose Statement: Be specific—"Attending East African Trade Summit and meeting distribution partners in Nairobi" beats vague "business meetings"

 Stage Two: Document Upload and Payment

-Common Pitfall: The system times out after 30 minutes of inactivity.
-Prepare all documents before starting—have files named clearly on your desktop, payment card ready, and uninterrupted time allocated.
+Common Pitfall: The system times out after periods of inactivity.
+Prepare everything in advance—documents clearly named on your desktop, payment card details ready, and 30 minutes of uninterrupted time allocated.
+All eTA applications attract a 1 USD service charge and card handling fees are surcharged.

 Stage Three: Tracking and Approval

-Approved: Download your eVisa PDF.
+Approved: Download and print the eTA from your account, then present your printed eTA to the immigration officer at the port of entry.
 Print two color copies—one for departure, one backup.
-Your visa validity begins from the issue date, not entry date, so time your application strategically.
+Airlines will not allow you to board without an approved eTA.
+Your authorization validity begins from the issue date, so time your application strategically.

-Pending Additional Information: Immigration may request clarifications.
-Respond within 48 hours with requested documents to avoid automatic rejection.
+Pending Additional Information: Immigration may request clarifications or additional documents.
+Respond within 48 hours with requested materials to avoid automatic rejection.
 Check email spam folders—critical communications sometimes land there.

 Rejected: The portal states rejection reasons.
-Most are rectifiable—correct the issues and reapply after addressing specified concerns.
+Most issues are rectifiable—address specified concerns and reapply with corrected information.

 Processing Times and Costs Breakdown